The Cute Syndrome Foundation Supports Research into PCDH19 Female Limited Epilepsy

 Simply speaking, we raise money to fund research, facilitate treatment, and raise awareness of rare genetic disorders relating to epilepsy, hypotonia, and developmental delay.

 At the moment, our fundraising efforts are focused exclusively on research into, diagnosis of, and treatment for PCDH19 Female Limited Epilepsy (FLE), also known as EFMR, a disorder caused by a genetic mutation on the PCDH19 gene.
-There are approximately only 250 cases of PCDH19 FLE confirmed by genetic diagnosis in the world .
-However, PCDH19 FLE (EFMR) is suspected to be much more widespread and researchers anticipate finding many more cases as the availability of testing improves over time.
+There are a relatively small number of cases of PCDH19 FLE confirmed by genetic diagnosis in the world.
+However, PCDH19 FLE (EFMR) is suspected to be much more widespread, effecting as many as 15,000-30,000 patients in the US.

 There is very good news, however.
 There are several researchers who are working on very promising research into PCDH19 FLE (EFMR).
 We expect updates on some of this ongoing research and will share it here on The Cute Syndrome as soon as possible.